 At the beginning of the film, the cameras are all positioned above eye level and mounted with wide-angle lenses to give the appearance of greater distance between the subjects.
 As the film progresses the cameras slip down to eye level.
 By the end of the film, nearly all of it is shot below eye level, in close-up and with telephoto lenses to increase the encroaching sense of claustrophobia.

 Sidney Lumet had the actors all stay in the same room for hours on end and do their lines over and over without filming them.
 This was to give them a real taste of what it would be like to be cooped up in a room with the same people.

-Henry Fonda disliked watching himself on film, so he did not watch the whole film in the projection room.
+Henry Fonda disliked watching himself on film, so he did not watch the whole film in the screening room.
 However, before he walked out he said quietly to director Sidney Lumet, "Sidney, it's magnificent."

 Because the film failed to make a profit, Henry Fonda never received his deferred salary.
 Despite this setback, he always regarded this film as one of the three best he ever made, the other two being The Grapes of Wrath (1940) and The Ox-Bow Incident (1943).

 Henry Fonda immediately complained to Sidney Lumet about the cheap backdrops outside the jury room windows when he walked on set.
 "They look like shit.
 Hitch had great backdrops, you could walk right in them," said Fonda, referring to the previous film he made with Alfred Hitchcock, The Wrong Man (1956).
 Lumet assured him that director of photography Boris Kaufman had a plan to make them work.

 Because of the demands of the film's low budget, if the lighting was set up for a shot that took place from one particular angle, all the shots from that same angle had to be filmed then and there.
 This meant that different sides of the same conversation were sometimes shot several weeks apart.